Wargrave Tennis Club Padel Court – Questions and Answers

 Can members play with their guests?

 Yes, members of the Club can invite guests to play and enjoy our facilities at any time of the week.
-However, guests must be accompanied by the member and they should pay a £5 all-day guest / visitors fee before they start playing on the court using the QR code on posters in the clubhouse (cash payments are no t accepted).
+However, guests must be accompanied by the member and they should pay a £5 all-day guest / visitors fee before they start playing on the court using the QR code on posters in the clubhouse (cash payments are not accepted).
 A guest of a member can play as a visitor up to 4 times in any one year.
 After this, the guest will be expected to join the Club.

 Will padel bats and balls be provided by the Club?